Rahmenordnung/ink_dreams/README.md

 --__Messages__: After each action that involves a interaction with the database and the server there are messages implemented that improve the UX, and make easier the understanding of the processes carried out in the background.

 --__Profile__ The user profile page is a simple list specific for each user that has a an account in our site.
 Is meant to display a resumee with detail of each transaction carried out by the user.

-------------------------__Category filter selector__ it displays all the categories/genres by which the books are separated.
-Each book has a genre assigned, and therefor a user can identify better a group of books related by the genre.
-The category display works filtered by genre by clicking on each of them.

---__Votes__--------------------------------------------------------------to do votes ???

 #### <a name="Coding_languages"></a>Current Features ##